Instrument/InstrumentUtils_iOS/README.md

 The component works in a UIScrollView (and most likely in a UITableView as well, although I haven't tested that).
 A sample project is included which describes how to set up the necessary Auto Layout constraints, using an IB layout or code only.
 Once set up correctly, components will fluidly resize within the scroll view, and the selected form will scroll into view when the keyboard shows.

-Setting up constraints requires a small amount of effort to get right.
-But luckily, using the form component is simple.
-Set up a config, instantiate, check its value.
+Setting up constraints requires a small amount of effort to get right, but using the form component is really simple.
+You just create a config, create the component, and check its value.

 A single config can be handily reused since it's a struct: